cjacker/enjoy/README.md

 ## Usage

-`-D` : to enable debug mode to help you find with joystick "key" should be mapped.
+`-D` : to enable debug mode to help you find which joystick "key" should be mapped.

 `-n` : to ignore default configuration.

-`-i` : to use 'uinput' instead of XTest to simulate mouse motion, better performance and experience.
+`-x` : to use 'Xtest' instead of 'uinput' to simulate mouse motion, slow than uinput.

+`-k` : print out 'enjoy keyname' can be used in config file.

 `-c <config file name>` : to load another config file instead of `~/.config/enjoyrc`, useful for launching multiple instances to support multiple joystick devices.